 After many trials and errors, I finally got my labels printed on fabric for the quilts I’m making!
 It’s been a huge learning curve on making quilts and my initial attempt at just handwriting the labels with fabric pens proved to be not as appealing as I had hoped.
 Turns out that writing on fabric is not quite so easy nor legible.

 I read through numerous websites that described the process which many included temporarily adhering by ironing your fabric piece to freezer paper for a backing so you can run it through your printer.
 The freezer paper gave it some thickness and weight and formed a stiffer piece of fabric to feed into your printer.
 I didn’t try this with freezer paper but I did copy the same idea and used a product by Pellon called Fuse-N-Tear Stabilizer which is a stabilizer you iron on to the back of your fabric to stiffen it up for machine embroidering.
 I bought this stabilizer initially to test out the monogramming feature on my sewing machine to see if I could do a simple label.
 Many sample tests proved that monogramming feature is not a viable option for producing a small label that looked ok enough to not embarrass me.
-Since I bought 12 yards of the stabilizer, I put it to good use!
+Since I bought 12 yards of the stabilizer, I put it to good use! :laugh:

 The next hurdle was getting the printer ink to set without washing away.
 This was again not an easy task.
 My main printer is an old inkjet HP Photosmart.
 It prints fine and I’m familiar with it so I was able to create 4″x6″ stabilized fabric pieces to run through the printer using the built in 4×6 tray.
 I did the whole let it dry, heat set the ink with iron, soak it in vinegar to supposedly further set the ink, a quick rinse in water and allow to dry.
 Result was that most of the ink would run and washed away.